davidgriesel/03_streaming_service_database_queries/README.md

 # Streaming Service Database Queries
-*This project was completed as part of the [CareerFoundry Data Analytics Program](https://careerfoundry.com/en/courses/become-a-data-analyst/).*
+*This project was completed as part of the [CareerFoundry Data Analytics Programme](https://careerfoundry.com/en/courses/become-a-data-analyst/).*

 ## Overview
 A legacy movie rental company is planning to re-enter the market with a new online streaming service.
-This project supports the launch strategy by using SQL to query a relational database containing inventory, customer, and payment data—helping to identify revenue-driving films, high-value markets, and regional sales trends to inform content strategy and customer targeting.
+This project supports the launch strategy by using SQL to query a relational database containing inventory, customer, and payment data.
+The analysis addresses a series of ad hoc business questions posed by management, helping to identify revenue-driving films, high-value markets, and regional sales trends to inform content strategy and customer targeting.

 ## Tools
 - **PostgreSQL** - Relational Database